One-time Springs city councilwoman arrested on domestic violence allegations, charges dropped

 All charges tied to claims of domestic violence for a former Colorado Springs city councilwoman were dropped.

-Prosecutors dropped the felony charges against Lisa Czelatdko on Tuesday, according to 11 News partner The Gazette.
+Prosecutors dropped the felony charges against Lisa Czelatdko on Tuesday,

 A former Colorado Springs city councilwoman is facing a slew of charges after allegedly greeting her husband with a can of mace, then hurling knives at him while trying to force him out of their house.